CHLA TEAM MEMBER BENEFITS

 NOTE: Child care is based on models designed by developmental psychologists Jean Piaget and Erik Erikson.

 Children's Hospital Los Angeles partnered with the not-for-profit DAISY Foundation to provide monthly DAISY Awards to exceptional nurses commended by leadership and peers for their compassionate care at the bedside of sick and injured children.

-Every nurse who receives The DAISY Award reminds us that her/his entire team is deserving of recognition and that it takes a team to provide great patient care.
+Every nurse who receives the DAISY Award reminds us that her or his entire team is deserving of recognition and that it takes a team to provide great patient care.